-Hi, Liz here from ReDo Your Furniture, (aka Frame and Frills).
+Hi, Liz here.
 I love Fusion Mineral Paint, and though it doesn’t need an extra top coat or sealer, there are times when you may want or need one.
 For instance if you’re doing a decoupage paper on a piece of furniture, the paper needs a protective top coat.
 That’s where Fusion Tough Coat comes in. (all the products I used in this post will have easy shopping links grouped together at the end of this post)

 To get a streak-free finish using Tough Coat or any other water based poly can be tricky.
 I have found a secret to putting it on and it really works beautifully to create a streak-free finish.

 My experience is that if the water based finish goes on too thick, it actually dries on the top before the bottom can dry, trapping in the moisture and creating a cloudy or steaked finish.
 Applying with a standard paint brush is easily going to lead to it going on too thick… and because it dries quickly, if you try to go back over it with the brush to remove it or spread it out, you’ll mess up the smooth finish.

 The answer to avoid that headache and create a beautifully smooth finish with Tough Coat is so easy!

 This method of applying Tough Coat has worked very well for me going over both light and dark colors.